Amsterdam Crusaders: Recent history

 Including post-season games, the Crusaders' winning streak managed a 27-game winning stream in the American Football Bond Nederland competition stretching from the end of the 2008 season until the end of the 2010 season.

+In 2022 the entered the BNL Football League, which they won the first three seasons.

 2011 season

 Amsterdam's 2011 regular season began with a home match-up against Alphen Eagles on 6 March 2011.

 The Crusaders were beaten for the first time in 28 domestic competitive games, losing 12–7 after narrowly failing to complete a 99-yard TD drive inside the two-minute warning.
 The Cru bounced back with wins against Lelystad Commanders (34–32), Maastricht Wildcats (16-13), Amsterdam Panthers (34–0), Lightning Leiden (45–0) and the return against Lelystad Commanders (50–22) to extend their record to 5–1 for the season.
 Further losses (40–22 to Alphen Eagles and 27–14 at Maastricht Wildcats) dropped Amsterdam's record to 5–3.
 Amsterdam closed out the regular season with a 7–3 record after wins against Amsterdam Panthers (29–16) and Lightning Leiden (45–0).

 On 3 June 2011, the Cru were denied a place in the Tulip Bowl by Maastricht Wildcats, losing 29–12 in the national semi-final game in Maastricht.

 Amsterdam's 2011 EFAF Cup group stage started with a record defeat, losing 68–6 to Great Britain National Champions London Blitz on 9 April in Finsbury Park, London.
 On 14 May, the Cru defeated Spain's Valencia Firebats 27–19 in Amsterdam.